-Each of our executive officers and directors may enter into a written plan ("10b5-1 Trading Plan") for the automatic trading of securities in accordance with Rule 10b5-1 of the Exchange Act.
-It has been the practice of the named executive officers to disclose on Form 4 filed with the SEC whether any sale or other transfer of shares reported has been made pursuant to a 10b5-1 Trading Plan.
+Any of our executive officers, directors and team members may enter into a written plan ("10b5-1 Trading Plan") for the automatic trading of securities in accordance with Rule 10b5-1 of the Exchange Act.
+It has been the practice of the named executive officers and directors to disclose on a Form 4 filed with the SEC whether any sale or other transfer of shares reported has been made pursuant to a 10b5-1 Trading Plan.

-All 10b5-1 Trading Plans entered into by our executive officers and directors must comply with our insider trading policy, and any 10b5-1 Trading Plan must be pre-cleared in advance by the Company's corporate compliance officer.
+All 10b5-1 Trading Plans entered into by our executive officers, directors and team members must comply with our Insider Trading Policy, and any 10b5-1 Trading Plan must be pre-cleared in advance by the Company's corporate compliance officer.
 A number of members of our leadership team and directors have adopted 10b5-1 Trading Plans and are encouraged to do so.